fairydreaming/lineage-bench/README.md

 The project is a successor of the [farel-bench](https://github.com/fairydreaming/farel-bench) benchmark.

-**Note: This benchmark seems to be already saturated by Claude Sonnet 4.5 and recently released Gemini 3 Pro Preview even for 192 problem size.
+**Note: This benchmark seems to be already saturated by DeepSeek V3.2 Speciale, Gemini 3 Pro Preview and Claude Sonnet 4.5 even for lineage graphs with 192 nodes.
 I'm very happy with this progress!**

 ## Changelog

+* 2025-12-01 - Added results for ring-1t, deepseek-r1-0528, glm-4.5-air, glm-4.5, intellect-3, ernie-5.0-thinking-preview, deepseek-v3.2 and deepseek-v3.2-speciale.
+Updated results for glm-4.6 (works better with lower temperature).
+Results for ring-1t are not final (problems with model provider).
 * 2025-11-25 - Added results for gpt-5.1, claude-opus-4.5, grok-4.1-fast and o4-mini.
 * 2025-11-23 - Added results for qwen3-32b, o3-mini and o3 models.
 * 2025-11-22 - Updated results to include recently released models, but only with 40 quizzes per problem size to reduce costs.
 Extended range of problem lengths to increase difficulty.
 Added file-based caching of model requests and responses.